 The ending of an Asus router model name also includes two main possibilities:

 - A string of numbers: This trend becomes more frequently used with Wi-Fi 6.
 In this case, this number indicates the total Wi-Fi bandwidth of the router itself.
 So the RT-AX3000 is a Wi-Fi 6 router that has a total bandwidth (of both bands) of 3000Mbps.

-- Two numbers and a letter (so far, either “U” or “X”): This is the original naming convention of Asus dating back to Wi-Fi 4.
-In this case, the number — often 5x, 6x, 6x, and 8x — means the grade of the router, the higher the better.
+- Two numbers and a letter ("U", "X", "S", etc.): This is the original naming convention of Asus dating back to Wi-Fi 4.
+In this case, the number -- often 5x, 6x, and 8x -- means the grade of the router, the higher, the better.
 Here's the meaning of the letter: